 Long before the fashion for Irish-themed pubs, the McKenna pubs must surely have reflected Irish culture, perhaps with the songs, fiddles and bodhrain from across the water.
-After all, both The Balloon and The Wellington were on the edge of the Angel Meadow area, frequently called ‘Irish Town’ because of the preponderance of Irish immigrants; the location of the Briton’s Protection, Oldham Road, in particular was associated with the Irish,21and the George & Dragon was adjacent to the newly-developed Smithfield Market which attracted large numbers of immigrants, including many Irish.
+After all, two of their pubs, The Balloon and The Wellington, were on the edge of the Angel Meadow area, frequently called ‘Irish Town’ because of the preponderance of Irish immigrants; the location of the Briton’s Protection, Oldham Road, in particular was associated with the Irish,21and the George & Dragon was adjacent to the newly-developed Smithfield Market which attracted large numbers of immigrant workers, including many Irish.

 Later in the century, the scale of Irish immigration to the area would be almost matched by the arrival of great numbers of Italians, many of whom would settle in the old mill workers’ cottages in Ancoats that would become known as Manchester’s Little Italy.
 Both the Irish and Italian influx are reflected in the lines of a song sung in Manchester pubs later in the century: